show_page.php1 : dv05.jpg

 HISTORY: Swellings of the anteroventral cervical area were noted in 3 Sprague-Dawley rats in a colony of 20 rats.

-HISTOPATHOLOGY DESCRIPTION: Salivary gland, submandibular and parotid: Approximately 80 percent of the salivary adenomeres exhibit one of the following changes: shrunken acini with loss of central acinar lumina (atrophy); acini lined by swollen epithelial cells with vacuolated, lightly basophilic cytoplasm that are occasionally distended up to 20um by a large clear vacuole (degeneration); acinar cells with condensed, hypereosinophilic cytoplasm with pyknotic nuclei (necrosis); or acini are lost and replaced with fibrin, edema, mild hemorrhage and moderate numbers of neutrophils, fewer lymphocytes, plasma cells and macrophages.
-Ducts are often lined by flattened epithelial cells (squamous metaplasia), are up to 5 cells thick with increased mitotic figures (ductular regeneration), or are occasionally lined by necrotic epithelial cells which slough into the lumen, and multifocally contain eosinophilic and karryorhectic cellular debris (necrosis).
-Diffusely, the interstitium, interlobular septa, and periglandular tissue are expanded up to three times normal by edema, fibrin and hemorrhage admixed with previously described inflammatory cells, and blood vessels are often lined by reactive endothelium.
+HISTOPATHOLOGY DESCRIPTION: Salivary glands, submandibular and parotid: Within the submandibular salivary gland, approximately 80 percent of the salivary adenomeres exhibit one of the following changes: shrunken acini with loss of central acinar lumina (atrophy); acini lined by swollen epithelial cells with vacuolated, lightly basophilic cytoplasm that are occasionally distended up to 20µm by a large clear vacuole (degeneration); acinar cells with condensed, hypereosinophilic cytoplasm with pyknotic nuclei (single cell death); or acini are lost and replaced with fibrin, edema, mild hemorrhage and moderate numbers of neutrophils, fewer lymphocytes, plasma cells, and macrophages.
+Ducts are often either lined by flattened epithelial cells (squamous metaplasia), lined by hyperplastic cells piled up to 5 cells thick with increased mitotic figures (ductular regeneration), or are occasionally lined by necrotic epithelial cells which slough into duct lumina that multifocally contain eosinophilic and karyorrhectic cellular debris (necrosis).
+Diffusely, the interstitium, interlobular septa, and periglandular tissue are expanded up to three times normal by edema, fibrin, and hemorrhage admixed with previously described inflammatory cells, and blood vessels are often lined by reactive endothelium.
 The parotid (serous) salivary gland is similarly but less severely affected.

-Lymph node, mandibular: There are large coalescing lymphoid follicles with prominent germinal centers that contain many tingible body macrophages.
+Lymph node, mandibular: There are multiple large, coalescing lymphoid follicles with prominent germinal centers that contain many tingible body macrophages.
 The paracortex and medulla are mildly expanded by increased lymphocytes and low to moderate numbers of macrophages.
-Blood vessels are mildly congested and there is moderate intranodal and perinodal hemorrhage.
+Blood vessels are mildly congested.
+There is moderate acute draining hemorrhage within the medullary sinuses, and minimal hemorrhage, fibrin, and edema in the perinodal interstitium.

 MORPHOLOGIC DIAGNOSIS: